High Asset Divorce and the Risk of Hidden Assets

 Brett Pritchard Law

 It’s not a stretch to say that divorce tends to bring out the worst in people, and financial matters can become serious sticking points.
-The overwhelming emotions associated with divorce can push otherwise upstanding people to engage in less-than-fair practices, and the higher the assets, the more risk there is of financial wrongdoing, such as hiding funds.
+Your divorce will directly affect your financial future, and the only way to protect your financial rights is by first determining exactly what you have.

-In fact, many people going through divorce are blindsided by the lengths their spouses will go to in order to skew property division in their favor.
-If you’re facing a high asset divorce, don’t delay reaching out for the skilled counsel of an experienced Round Rock high asset divorce attorney.
+If you’re facing a high-asset divorce, don’t delay reaching out for the skilled counsel of an experienced Round Rock high-asset divorce attorney.

-Regardless of the situation, however, it’s time to roll up your sleeves and determine what your marital assets are before you can get down to the important task of a just and right division of marital property.
+Regardless of the situation, it’s time to roll up your sleeves and determine what your marital assets are before you can get down to the important task of a just and right division of marital property.

 Property Division in Texas